Analysis by scanning electron microscopy (SEM)

 Scanning electron microscopy (SEM) is an advanced imaging technique that provides high-resolution images of material surfaces.
-It is widely used in industry and science to analyze the structure and composition of samples at the nanoscale.
+It is widely used in industrial and scientific sectors to analyze the structure and composition of samples at the nanoscale.
 Its importance is growing with the rise of nanotechnology and complex materials.

 What is scanning electron microscopy?